Set up your Klaviyo flows using Littledata's triggers

 Littledata sends the following server-side events to Klaviyo which you can use as triggers for your Klaviyo flows.
 These are meant to be 1-to-1 replacements over Klaviyo's client-side triggers.
 Their schemas are compatible with Klaviyo's so you don't need to remap any dimensions in your flows to get the benefits from our server-side tracking.

-If you are using custom triggers then consult our tracking schema to find and match the equivalent dimensions needed.
+If you are using custom triggers, reach out to our customer support team (<help@littledata.io>).
+They will help providing our full tracking schema which you can then consult to find and match the equivalent dimensions needed.

 You can validate Littledata's impact by running flows in parallel: your original flow (Klaviyo triggers) and a cloned flow using Littledata triggers.